Estates General of 1560–1561: Justice and finance

 Having discussed religion the estates moved on to justice, a matter that proved too thorny for them to handle, as the repurchase of the venal judicial offices by the crown that was desired was too expensive for the crown to currently contemplate.
 Thus the estates came quickly to the matter of finance.
 Here some proposed bringing the officers of finance to account for the various alienations of the previous years, however others viewed this unwise, as most of these alienations had gone to influential nobles who it was unwise to anger and they prevailed.
-Cost cutting was taken up as an alternative, with all gentlemen in the kings household to have their stipends reduced by 50% whilst pensions would be reduced across the board by 33% except for foreign nobles.
+Cost cutting was taken up as an alternative, with all gentlemen in the king's household to have their stipends reduced by 50% whilst pensions would be reduced across the board by 33% except for foreign nobles.
 The Scots guard was to be cut down in size by 200 men.
 However such measures alone would not provide fiscal stability for the crown, and more drastic means would be required.
 The great wealth of the church made itself an appropriate target for these efforts, with plans drawn up to requisition church land.
 The Pope was not entirely opposed to this idea, more fearful as he was of a national church council in France, and eager to buy it off with alienations of church property.
 On the condition of this, and France maintaining a fleet against the Ottomans it was agreed for a 5-year plan of appropriation taking 360,000 ducats per annum in appropriations.

 All this business done, the estates were promptly prorogued by Catherine in February, irritated that on the matter of her regency they were proving hostile.

 Pontoise

 Prior to convening

 New elections accompanied the reconvening of the estates general at Pontoise, with each bailli sending two representatives, this allowed the crown to judge the relative mood of the representatives to see if it would be more favourable to their agenda.
 The estates of the Île-de-France region made their oppositional stance known early, pushing for an examination of the accounts of the previous king, a return to the 'ancient constitution' of France and the removal of Catherine de' Medici from the regency.
-Then the prohibition of any ecclesiastical person from place in the conseil privé and that Navarre be given the regency, with the kings education lead by Admiral Coligny and Rochefoucauld.
+Then the prohibition of any ecclesiastical person from place in the conseil privé and that Navarre be given the regency, with the king's education led by Admiral Coligny and Rochefoucauld.
 If all their demands were met they promised to relieve the king of his debts.